leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   field layout) and view composition extremely powerful and flexible.

   At the end of the day I came to conclusion I love Scala Templates engine.
 Of course it's easy to misuse them the same way as PHP does.
-Openly speaking I myself performed quite a lot model lookups ( -> SQL queries) from auto-generated template views, it was just so simple and easy solution to render dropdown fields.
-Though, is used properly with certain layering constraints - Scala Templates are extremely convenient and powerful.
+Openly speaking I myself performed quite a lot model lookups (-> SQL queries) from auto-generated template views, it was just so dead simple and easy to render dropdown fields in Admin Crud interface.
+Though, is used properly with certain cross-layer constraints - Scala Templates are extremely convenient and powerful.

 ### Media type support ###

-  Play Framework provides built-in [Json request support] [19] and [Xml content support] [20].
+  Play Framework provides built-in [Json content support] [19] and [Xml content support] [20].

   Saying that I must admit that I find Play Framework Json support quite decent (Play Json support is backed by popular [Jackson] [21] toolkit).
-However Xml support ir disappointingly limited comparing to Spring MVC (basically Play just exposes request body as `org.w3c.dom.Document` and you are free to use SAX parser to process it).
+However Xml support ir disappointingly limited comparing to Spring MVC (basically Play just exposes request body as `org.w3c.dom.Document` and you are free to use SAX parser or whatever else to process it).

   During my particular application development I switched to [FasterXML/jackson-dataformat-xml] [22] library, for simple, light-weight and more feature-rich XML support.
 Basically I was able to continue use my Json beans and